bryanjjones/InSiTE/README.md

-                        (used in conjunction with '-q' or '-a') --no_annotate         do not map insertion sites to genome annotations --barcode NNNNN       barcode sequence to trim off of reads --lwindow LWINDOW     numebr of nucleotides upstream of integration site to return
+                        (used in conjunction with '-q' or '-a') --no_annotate         do not map insertion sites to genome annotations --barcode NNNNN       barcode sequence to trim off of reads --vectors VECTORS     FASTA file containing sequences te exclude from mapping, for example plasmids used in the experiment --lwindow LWINDOW     numebr of nucleotides upstream of integration site to return
   --rwindow RWINDOW     number of nucleotides downstream of integration site